CARPool Covariance: Fast, unbiased covariance estimation for large-scale structure observables: Numerical experiments

 \subsubsection{Eigenspectrum}

 We compare the eigenvalues of the sample covariance from simulations with these of the CARPool covariance from simulation/surrogate pairs.
 It is well known that the sample covariance matrix from equation \eqref{eq:sampCov} of a vector statistics of size $p$ is at most of rank $N-1$ with $N$ samples.
 Moreover, as demonstrated by \citet{baiYin}, among others, the sample covariance matrix for $N\sim p$ is ill-conditioned even when full-rank: the smallest eigenvalues in particular disperse from the true values and are biased low even for unbiased estimates of the covariance matrix elements.
-Therefore, computing the ratio the ordered eigenvalues of a covariance estimate and of the "ground truth" covariance is a relevant indicator of the quality of the estimation.
+Therefore, computing the ratio of the ordered eigenvalues of an unbiased covariance estimate and of the "ground truth" covariance is a relevant indicator of the quality of the estimation.
+We stress that this test does not constitute a complete comparison of these matrices since the eigenbasis could still differ.
+Still, comparing the eigenspectra of two covariance estimates of the same random vector is common practise (e.g. \citet{2017MNRAS.466L..83J} and \citet{2008MNRAS.389..766P}) and can be considered in the context of the other, complementary tests we show.